Welcome to our website.

 Maedhbh Daltún - Principal.

-A message from the Vice Principal.
+A message from the Deputy Principal.

 I recall visiting St Joseph's Stanhope Street in November 2011 for a meeting and being struck by this "oasis in the middle of the city".
 I am now returning as the deputy principal which I see as a new beginning for me and one full of great potential and exciting times ahead.